AurorinhaBoreal/AurorinhaBoreal/README.md

 - 💞️ I’m looking to collaborate and meet new people here in GitHub.
 I would love to make new connections, help and be helped by everyone here!!
 - 📫 Well, I think it isn't safe to share personal numbers here...
 Soo...
 If you wanna talk about some code, just reach me in auro.kruschewsky@gmail.com

-English isn't my native language so...
-Sorry if I commited any grammar mistakes.

 <!---
 AurorinhaBoreal/AurorinhaBoreal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.